LAMPS PLUS Blog Policies

 LAMPS PLUS: When designing a space do you select the artwork or furnishings first?

 LESLEY MYRICK: I always select the furnishings first.
-Once the big pieces are in place, it allows you to see where the art, lighting, and accessories will fit best.
+Once the big pieces are in place, it allows you to see where wall art will fit best, as well as lighting, and home accessories.
 I usually have an idea of what artwork I'd like to use and where, but I don't start pounding nails into the wall until I know the main furniture pieces are in place and the space is functioning and flowing well.
 (Although admittedly, I'm impatient and sometimes just want to hang something up to feel a sense of accomplishment!)

 LAMPS PLUS: What do you love most about the Giclee lamps?